Choosing a toothpaste can be overwhelming.

 I have picked Oral B Gum Care and Enamel Restore as one of the best toothpastes in Australia, because it contains multi-purpose stannous fluoride, as well as being one of the few toothpastes with an active ingredient for gum disease, as well as having ingredients to help reduce staining.

-The active ingredients for managing gum disease here are stannous fluoride and zinc citrate, and essentially the toothpaste helps to reduce the amount of gum-disease causing bacteria.
+The active ingredients for managing gum disease here are stannous fluoride and zinc lactate, and essentially the toothpaste helps to reduce the amount of gum-disease causing bacteria.

 The stannous fluoride also helps manage sensitivity, so this toothpaste is a good toothpaste if you have gum disease and sensitivity too.